 Recent developments in polymerization processes have utilized a wide array of strategies.
 The development has evolved from simple polymer chains to complex polymers capable of performing multiple functions within a single molecular chain.
-As these new materials evolve their control and understanding has come under intense scrutiny utilizing a wide range of analytical technology ranging from chromatographic separation to advanced mass spectrometry.
+As these new materials evolve, their control and understanding has come under intense scrutiny utilizing a wide range of analytical technology ranging from chromatographic separation to advanced mass spectrometry.

-Addressing the challenges of material characterization has often been focused on hyphenated detection techniques coupled with separation.
-This approach utilizes a concentration detector such as a refractive index (RI) detector as well as a viscosity detector and a multi angle light scattering detector and more recently the use of Mass Spectrometry (MS) detectors.
+Addressing the challenges of material characterization has often been focused on hyphenated detection techniques coupled with size exclusion chromatography (SEC) separation.
+One approach, the so called triple detector approach, involves the use of a concentration detector such as a refractive index (RI) detector, a viscosity detector, and a multi angle light scattering detector to provide additional information from the polymer analysis.
+Other schemes have employed other detectors such as infrared and even mass spectrometry (MS) coupled to the SEC experiment .